 - The night before making the beans, combine the one cup pinto beans with 4 cups water and 1 teaspoon salt.
 Let the beans soak for 8 to 12 hours.

 - When ready to make the beans, heat a pan over medium heat.
 Add the diced onions and poblanos to the pan and cook until soft, 4 to 5 minutes.
 Stir in the garlic and cook for one more minute.

-- Drain the beans and add fresh water to the pot (see note) along with the cooked onion mixture, oregano, cumin, and salt.
+- Drain the beans and add fresh water to the pot (see note) about 2″ above the dried beans along with the cooked onion mixture, oregano, cumin, and salt.
 Bring to a boil and cook for 15 minutes.
 Reduce to the heat to a simmer and cook for another 20 to 30 minutes, until the beans are tender (will change based on soaking time).
 Stir in the tomato paste, cook for a few more minutes, taste, and adjust seasonings as desired.

 Tips & Tricks: Cumin: use the whole cumin seed and toast in a dry skillet then grind.
 You can use pre-ground cumin, the flavor just won’t be as prominent.

 If you’re looking for an in-depth guide on cooking beans, I wrote up this information.